Faith in Kamma and Dukkha Sacca

 A: The one who knows the four noble truths.

-Q: Viññāṇa (consciousness) and paññā (wisdom) are in the knowing they are the same.
-What are their differences between them?
+Q: Viññāṇa (consciousness) and paññā (wisdom) are known to be the same.
+What are the differences between them?

 A: Wisdom is to be developed and consciousness is to be fully understood.
-Wisdom is the right view— hence to be developed.
-Consciousness is among the five khandhas that pertain to the Dukkha Sacca, it has to be fully understood with the three universal characteristics as inconstant, dukkha and non-self.
+Wisdom is the right view—hence, it needs to be developed.
+Consciousness is among the five khandhas that pertain to the Dukkha Sacca, and it has to be fully understood with the three universal characteristics: as inconstant, dukkha, and non-self.

-(Note: Sayadawji never uses a sutta fully.
-He only takes some points to explain his talks.
-Who wants to know the sutta fully please check the sutta.)
+(Note: Sayadawji never uses a sutta fully; he only takes some points to explain his talks.
+Those who want to know the sutta fully, please check the sutta.)

 Tape 2